 About the Trio

-From 2017 to 2020 they took part in the high specialisation chamber music course at the Accademia Walter Stauffer in Cremona (Italy), where they benefited from mentorship by the members of the Quartetto di Cremona.
-They have also been fortunate to complement their musical training through coachings with world renowned musicians such as Pascal Devoyon, Raphael Wallfisch, Krzyzstof Smietana among others.
-For two consecutive years the trio was invited to take part in a series of masterclasses with Alfred Brendel in Pistoia (Italy).
+Over the last ten years, the trio has studied with internationally famous performers, competed successfully in various competitions, and performed widely in Europe and the UK.
+From 2017 to 2020 they participated in the specialised chamber music courses run by the Accademia Walter Stauffer in Cremona (Italy), working closely with members of the Quartetto di Cremona.
+They have attended many other chamber music courses and masterclasses in the UK and Europe, and have been coached by world renowned musicians such as Pascal Devoyon, Raphael Wallfisch, Krzyzstof Smietana and Sergei Bressler.
+In 2019 and 2020 the trio was invited to take part in a series of masterclasses with Alfred Brendel in Pistoia (Italy).